ChickenProp/chickenprop.github.com/_posts/2021-12-28-uk-self-assessment.md

 ---

 That's the last thing to fill in.
 Next there's a page where they repeat some of the things I said back to me, to confirm, and then a page to show me my tax calculation.
 Initially it just says how much they owe me (or presumably, how much I'd owe them, if that was the case).
-But then there's also a page showing the full calculation, which is super valuable.
+But then there's also a page showing the full calculation, which I find super valuable for understanding how it all fits together and double checking that I haven't made any mistakes.

 <a href="/images/uk-self-assessment/12.01-income.png"><img src="/images/uk-self-assessment/12.01-income.png" style="max-width: 100%" alt="screenshot"></a>